Choose Texas Power logo

 Cons

-No contract Subject to price spikes
+No contracts Subject to price spikes

 No early termination fees Fewer plan options